guyroutledge/atozcss/_posts/2014-06-05-the-id-selector.md

 would be much easier to deal with if needing to be overwritten at a later stage.

-I like to keep my specificity as low as possible and favour classes wherever possible; it reduces dependency on certain markup structure and allows things to be easily overwritten with another single class selector if needs be.
+I like to keep my specificity low and favour classes wherever possible; it reduces dependency on certain markup structure and allows things to be easily overwritten with another single class selector if needs be.

 This approach of avoiding `ID` works for me, but you’re preference might differ.
 I’d encourage you to try this approach, but only as part of